-A 2018 McKinsey report on diversity “confirms that gender, ethnic, and cultural diversity, particularly within executive teams, continue to be correlated to financial performance across multiple countries worldwide.”
+A McKinsey report on diversity “confirms that gender, ethnic, and cultural diversity, particularly within executive teams, continue to be correlated to financial performance across multiple countries worldwide”.

-For a few D&I quick wins, we’ve put together some suggestions from our team on small changes that you can implement in relatively short time to be more inclusive and increase diversity in the workplace.
+For a few D&I quick wins, we’ve put together some suggestions on small changes that you can implement in relatively short time to be more inclusive and increase diversity in the workplace.

-Suvin Bhagaria, Training & Enablement Specialist at Rise, suggests taking the time to celebrate events that are important to many different cultures.
-“I think a great idea is holding education sessions for each holiday or special event.
-That way, everyone can understand who celebrates this holiday and why it’s important.
-It’s a way to help you see your coworkers as people, not just people you work with.”
+- Take the time to celebrate events that are important to many different cultures.
+Consider holding education sessions for each holiday or special event.
+That way, everyone can understand who celebrates which holiday and why it’s important.
+It’s a way to help employees see their coworkers as people, not just people they work with.

-For a few more ideas on how to create a positive work environment through your diversity and inclusion initiatives, download our free ebook: Increasing Diversity & Inclusion in the Workplace.
+For a few more ideas on how to create a positive work environment through your diversity and inclusion initiatives, download our free ebook: Increasing diversity and inclusion in the workplace.